 Jennifer Lawrence suffers for her craft.
 That's just one of the many feelings you will probably have seeing Mother!, the latest creation from Darren Aronofsky, a director who previously tortured your eyes (and his actors) with films like Black Swan and Requiem For a Dream.
 But Lawrence goes the distance as the titular character on Aronofsky's modern allegory, until her character is reduced to, well, that's still up for debate.

-Though lots of moviegoers will surely be interested in seeing the mysterious Mother! when it comes out this weekend, I'm sure there are many people who are either too scared to see it, or simply just curious to find out what happens in the movie.
+Though lots of moviegoers were interested in seeing the mysterious Mother! when it came out last year, I'm sure there are still many people who are either too scared to see it, or simply just curious to find out what happens in the movie.
 (Or maybe you've seen it but you're here because you watched the movie behind your hands and want to know what was going on).
 Either way, this is your last spoiler warning!

 Mother! is an allegory for the bible and the way we treat the world we were given, and the narrative thread follows a young couple (played by Lawrence and Javier Bardem) living in a beautiful old house out in the middle of nowhere.
 Their uncomplicated life — she restores the house while he, a poet, struggles to write — is interrupted when uninvited guests (played by Michelle Pfeiffer and Ed Harris) come over and make themselves at home, setting off an avalanche of unpleasantness ranging from property damage to murder.
 Their sons (real-life brothers Domhnall and Brian Gleeson) also come to the home, and fight until one of them beats the other to death . . . right in the guest room.
 Lawrence's character is horrified, then abandoned and left to clean up the bloody mess herself.
 This whole thing loosely follows the Book of Genesis (more on that here ).
 Meanwhile, Lawrence is having unexplained spells that she treats with a mysterious tincture.